-More broadly her work explores the abstract ideas and tools we use to make sense of the world, and in whose image the world is shaped.
-Her map projects, for example, have looked at how historically specific ideas – like Progress or Nationhood – are rendered into everyday objects that give them the palpable gloss of immediate truth.
-Haynes’s intention is to expose the threads of fiction and faith that hold apparently universal, objective ideas together, and to experiment with alternative models.
-Her hope, too, is to help dismantle the divisions between fields of knowledge that limit our sense of permission to explore, question and take part.
+The broad hope behind Cathy’s work is to expose threads of fiction and faith that hold ‘universal truths’ together, and to playfully experiment with alternative models.
+Her aim, too, is to help dismantle the divisions between fields of knowledge that limit our sense of permission to explore, question and take part.

-For a summary list of solo artist projects and group exhibitions, see below.
-The posts on the home page describe these and other projects in detail.
+For a list of selected artist projects and exhibitions, see below.
+The posts on the home page present several of these projects in detail.

 Selected solo projects

-* Stereochron Island, an offsite project as Chisenhale Gallery’s artist in residence in Victoria Park, London, reimagining the park as a tiny territory campaigning to become a State Without Clocks (Stereochron.org, 2014)
+* Stereochron Island, an offsite project as Chisenhale Gallery’s artist in residence in Victoria Park, London, reimagining the park as a tiny territory campaigning to become a State Without Clocks (2014)

 * A Storm is Blowing, an AHRC-supported research project, event programme and installation as Timekeeper in residence, UCL Petrie Museum of Egyptian Archaeology, London (2013)

 * How to Map a Life, an exhibition documenting the collective experiment performed at the Rietveld Academie (below), Rongwrong Gallery, Amsterdam (2012)

 * On Trying to Map a Life, a lecture and collective experiment for Alfredo Cramerotti’s programme alongside Sally O’Reilly, Fay Nicholson and Tai Shani in Studium Generale: We Are The Time, Gerrit Rietveld Academie, Amsterdam (2012)

 * No Such Place, a research project and exhibition on fictions in official maps commissioned by Alfredo Cramerotti for the unofficial display spaces of QUAD, Derby (2010)

 * Implicasphere, a serial mini-publication co-edited with Sally O’Reilly, distributed inside Cabinet magazine (2006-09)

 Selected group exhibitions